-North Dakota has a higher earnings premium for those with some college credit (including a certificate) or an associate degree compared to both the Midwest and U.S. averages.
-Individuals with some college credit or an associate degree in North Dakota earn an additional \$8,608 annually compared to high school graduates, surpassing the Midwest average of \$6,169 and the U.S. average of \$6,496.
-For those holding a bachelor's degree, the earnings premium in North Dakota is \$19,499.
+Individuals with some college credit (including a certificate) or an associate degree in South Dakota earn an additional \$5,931 annually compared to high school graduates.
+For those holding a bachelor's degree, the earnings premium in South Dakota is \$16,724.